What is a Vanpool?

 UCLA Vanpools are groups of people who travel to UCLA or Westwood in a UCLA van.
 Vanpools typically operate Monday-Friday, traveling between a common pickup location (where you may leave your car) and the UCLA campus or Westwood.
-There are over 160 UCLA commuter vanpools from 85 Southern California communities coming to UCLA daily.
+There are nearly 150 UCLA commuter vanpools from 80 Southern California communities coming to UCLA daily.

 What are the benefits?

 Commuting by UCLA Vanpool is a great alternative to driving alone and offers several benefits:

 - Full-time vanpoolers are eligible to join the Bruin Commuter Club (BCC).
 BCC offers its members incentives, including the Emergency Ride Home Program.

 - Save money on gas, car maintenance and insurance.

 - Extend the life of your personal vehicle.

 - No need to purchase a UCLA parking permit.

 - Sit back and relax while you commute in a deluxe van equipped with air conditioning, reading lights and reclining seats.

 - Save time on your commute by taking advantage of carpool lanes.